IAMSAGAYAABINESH/Exploratory-analysis-of-video-game-dataset/README.md

 10. Other_Sales: The total sales (in millions) of the video game in regions other than North America, Europe, and Japan.

 11. Global_Sales: The total worldwide sales (in millions) of the video game, combining sales from all regions.

+Hope You Like My Work!

+# Thanks For Your Time! xD